sudowebdev/new-es7-features/async-await/README.md

                 })
                 .then(data => data);

 Then, res.json() gets passed as the data.

+2. Inside a function marked as async, you are allowed to place the await keyword in front of an expression that returns a promise.
+When you do, the execution of the async function is paused until the promise is resolved.

+3. Whenever you place async in front of a function, then that function always (not the emphasis on always) returns a promise on being called.